TheophileTheba/About-me/README.md

 🎓 I’m pursuing my **Master’s in Data Analytics for Business** at *Seattle Pacific University*
-💼 AAS-IT Data management BAS-Data Management and Analysis focus in BI 📊 Passionate about **Business Intelligence, Data Visualization, and Ethical AI** Peer Educator with the *Umoja Program* at Bellevue College from 2022-2024* 💡 I enjoy transforming complex data into actionable insights that drive equity and innovation
+💼 AAS-IT Data management BAS-Data Management and Analysis focus in BI 📊 Passionate about **Business Intelligence, Data Visualization, and Ethical AI** /Peer Educator with the *Umoja Program* at Bellevue College from 2022-2024* 💡 I enjoy transforming complex data into actionable insights that drive equity and innovation
 ---